Last updated on January 18th, 2023 at 05:54 pm

-So, don’t let your kids put bearded dragon poop in their mouth.
+So, don’t let your kids put bearded dragon poop in their mouths.
 If they do, they’ll get sick.
-Honestly, if someone doesn’t think they can handle that rule, then they probably shouldn’t get any pet for their kids.
+Honestly, if someone doesn’t think they can handle that rule, then they probably shouldn’t get any pets for their kids.

-If this rule is followed, your kids have a significantly higher chance of getting salmonella from a cat or a salad as opposed to a bearded dragon.
+If this rule is followed, your kids have a significantly higher chance of getting salmonella from a cat or a salad as opposed to a bearded dragon (source).
 If you haven’t banned salad from your house, you’ll be just fine with a bearded dragon.

 Bearded Dragons are clean animals

-Beardies should also get a bath 2-3 times per week.
-It’s also important to keep their enclosure clean.
+Beardies should get a bath 2-3 times per week, and it’s important to keep their enclosure clean.
 That’s a relatively easy and quick job, but it must be done for the health of your beardie as well as those who may handle them.
-We have also put together a step by step guide on beardie bath time here!
+We have also put together a step-by-step guide on beardie bath time here!